kjelstromjr/Driverless/README.md

 4. Create a new directory `DriverlessPlugin` in `Resources/Server`

+5. Create a new directory `Disabled` in `Resources`

-5. Move the Driverless plugin `Driverless.lua` from `Driverless/plugins/` to `Driverless/Resources/Server/DriverlessPlugin/`
+6. Move the Driverless plugin `Driverless.lua` from `Driverless/plugins/` to `Driverless/Resources/Server/DriverlessPlugin/`

-6. Run in `/Driverless`
+7. Run in `/Driverless`
 ```bash
   npm install
 ```